-Under the Circular on Further Strengthening the Administration of Real Estate Credit (《關於 進一步加強房地產信貸業務管理的通知》) issued by PBOC on June 5, 2003, the requirements for banks to provide loans for residential development, individual housing mortgage and individual commodity housing are tightened:
+Under the Circular on Further Strengthening the Administration of Real Estate Credit (《關於進一步加強房地產信貸業務管理的通知》) issued by PBOC on June 5, 2003, the requirements for banks to provide loans for residential development, individual housing mortgage and individual commodity housing are tightened:

 - Real estate development loans shall be granted to real estate developers which are qualified for real estate development, rank high in credibility and have no overdue payment for construction fees.
 Such loans shall be given in support of residential housing projects which are affordable by families with medium-to- low income particularly, and shall be strictly restricted from projects involving building properties of large size and/or covering large area, such as luxurious commodity housing and villas.
 For real estate developers with high vacancy rate of commodity housing and high debt ratio, strict approval and close monitoring must be applied to their new real estate development loans. - Commercial banks may not grant loans to real estate developers for the payment of land premium. - Commercial banks shall not grant any kind of loans to projects without the certificate of land use right, the construction land planning permit, the construction project planning permit and the construction permit.
 Loans applied for by real estate developers shall only be granted by commercial banks in the name of real estate development loans, but not in the name of real estate development liquidity loans or other types of loans.
-Commercial banks may recover the non-real estate development loans that have been granted to the real estate developer's self-owned funds (owner's equity) shall not be less than 30% of the total investment of the development project.
+Commercial banks may recover the non-real estate development loans that have been granted to the real estate developers, but are not allowed to grant new ones.
+To apply for bank loans, a real estate developer's self-owned funds (owner's equity) shall not be less than 30% of the total investment of the development project.
 The real estate loans granted by a commercial bank may only be used for the real estate projects in the region where the developer is located, and are prohibited to be used across regions.